dsoto/GHTC-2014/paper/paper.md

 - are we seeing a secondary market for these products after upgrade?
 - is grammeen shakti able to service more of the market with its longer terms?

-## Impact
-- How will this paper change our field?
-    - by creating greater awareness of recurring cost issues
-- How will this paper increase energy access?
-- Who should read this to increase energy access?

 -->